justusthane/justusthane.github.io/misc/favorite-possessions/index.md

 date: 2020-09-09
 cat: favorite-posessions
 ---
-A few of my very favorite physical possessions, in no particular order.
+A few physical possessions that I feel an emotional attachment too.
+In Marie Kondoese, these things spark joy.